 The City budgets for its contributions to the Municipal System by allocating the cost among its General Fund and various Enterprise Funds, like the Houston Airport System, based upon the percentage of total payroll paid by the funds.
-For Fiscal Year 2008, municipal employees of the Houston Airport System comprised approximately 12% of the total civilian workforce payroll of the City, and, accordingly, the Houston Airport System was responsible for approximately 12% (\$9 million) of the City's \$75 million contribution to the Municipal System.
-The General Fund was responsible for approximately 48% (\$36 million) of the City's contribution to the Municipal System, with the remainder being split by the City's remaining Enterprise Funds.
+For Fiscal Year 2011, municipal employees of the Houston Airport System comprise approximately 11.8% of the total civilian workforce payroll of the City, and, accordingly, the Houston Airport System is responsible for approximately 11.8% (\$10 million) of the City's \$88.5 million contribution to the Municipal System.
+The General Fund is responsible for approximately 46% (\$40 million) of the City's contribution to the Municipal System, with the remainder being split by the City's remaining Enterprise Funds.
 To the extent the share of budgeted payroll for municipal employees of the Houston Airport System changes in the future, the allocable percentage of the budgeted contributions by the Houston Airport System to the Municipal System will also change.

-In addition to the cash contributions made by the City, the City has issued three series of pension obligation bonds in order to meet its obligations under its 2004 Meet and Confer Agreement.
-The City paid \$99 million of the proceeds to the Municipal System over a period of three years.
+In addition to the cash contributions made by the City, the City has issued \$448 million in Pension Obligations for the benefit of HMEPS.
 Although these bonds are secured by a pledge of ad valorem tax revenues, the Houston Airport System is responsible for repaying its pro-rata share of debt service on \$2.0 million of pension obligation bonds issued by the City.
 This debt service payment is in addition to the Houston Airport System's annual contribution to HMEPS based on the current payroll of active employees.
 The total cost to the Houston Airport System for its pension related payroll based contributions and debt service contributions for Fiscal Year 2008 was \$9.1 million, \$9.2 million for Fiscal Year 2009, \$9.6 million for Fiscal Year 2010 and the estimate contribution for Fiscal Year 2011 is \$9.9 million.
 In January 2009, the City refunded its \$300 million 2004 Collateralized Pension Note.
+The City's Fiscal Year 2011 contribution to the Municipal System will be \$88.5 million through "meet and confer" negotiations, which is approximately 14.7% of payroll.

-HMEPS Agreements.
+HMEPS Agreements